tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/LessonPlan.md

 Type `1` to choose `Proof of Work` and continue.

-You will be asked to pre-fund accounts.
-Paste an address from any Ethereum wallet that you control, without the `0x` prefix.
+Next, you will be asked to pre-fund accounts.
+Explain to students the following:

-Use MyCrypto like from the previous class, and explain to the students that in this step is where we are going to pre-fund any accounts.

-* We're going to paste in the address from the wallet we used the on Day 1, and when used on this new network, it will be heavily funded for us to test with.
+* We're going to paste in the address from the wallet we used in MyCrypto on Day 1, but without the `0x` prefix.
+When used on this new network, it will be heavily funded for us to test with.

 Once you paste an address and hit enter, hit enter again on the blank `0x` address to continue the prompt.